Bitter - The Flavor Of The Fire Element

 Bitter stimulates digestion and increases appetite

-Most traditional cultures have used bitter foods, teas, herbs and tinctures to aid in the digestive process.
-Swedish Bitters is a simple tincture that is still readily available.
+Most traditional cultures use bitter foods, teas, herbs and tinctures to aid in the digestive process.
+Swedish Bitters is a famous, yet simple tincture that is still readily available.
 Bitters, whether as a food, tea or tincture move digestive stagnation.
 They do this by stimulating digestive enzyme secretion and production and movement of bile helping to cut through slow and sluggish digestion.
-Besides freeing up digestion the flavor helps to empower the virtue of the Fire element - it's time for action – go play, go create, laugh and love.
+Besides freeing up digestion the flavor helps to empower the virtue of the Fire element — it's time for action — go play, go create, laugh and love.
 Fortunately, bitters are becoming popular again and the tinctures are very easy to make.

 Bitter corresponds to the season of Summer, joy and laughter